Mirror in inbox rule template

 Organize requests using ticketing or tagging

 You must be a company admin to create company rules.
-This article assumes you know how to create Smart Rules and dynamic variables.
+This article assumes you know how to create Smart Rules and dynamic variables and use branching rules.

-In this example rule, we want to mirror conversations received by teammates in the Customer Success Managers teammate group.
-The conversations from their individual inboxes will be mirrored in the Customer Success shared inbox, then assigned to the teammate who received the original message.
+In this example, we want to mirror conversations received by teammates in the Customer Success Managers teammate group.

-Add a rule condition to tell the rule to narrow down which conversations to mirror in a shared inbox.
+Add additional conditions to the Branch by condition step to narrow down which conversations to mirror in a shared inbox.

 If you have a list of domains you’d like to exclude from your mirror in inbox rule, add the rule condition From field doesn’t contain [list domains].
 This is useful when you need to exclude emails from: